-If your furry friend likes to curl up and get comfy on a long journey, or you have a small dog that enjoys looking out of the window, a car seat or booster seat may be an option.
+If your furry friend likes to curl up and get comfy on a long journey, or you have a small dog that enjoys looking out of the window, getting the safest dog car seat is imperative.
 If you brake quickly, a seat belt will keep them in place, saving your pets from being hurt.
 Like the harness, pet car seats should only be used in the front of the airbag is disabled.

 Dog Guard in the Boot

-You may find one of the safest ways of restraining your pup is to invest a guard for your vehicle which will make sure dogs remain safe and secure in the boot of the car.
-Here you can check out our dog car guard reviews.
+You may find one of the safest ways of restraining your pup is to invest in car dog guards which will make sure dogs remain safe and secure in the boot of the car.

 Some pooches will happily sleep in their crates, but this is a great alternative as it will prevent Fido from scrambling over the seats whilst still giving them the freedom to move around on journeys.
 At the end of the day, it’s all about keeping dogs safe in cars, so whatever you decide to pick that has to be the first priority.